 - 3% foreign transaction fee

 - Points can be redeemed for cash back, gift cards, or Amazon store credit

 - Rewards points can be redeemed for award travel with the Sapphire Preferred or Ink Preferred card combo

-But, there’s way to make each Freedom or Freedom Unlimited point worth 1.25 or 1.5 cents each for award travel, or 1:1 point transfers, with the Chase Trifecta card combo that comes with the best Chase credit cards.
+But, there’s a way to make each Freedom or Freedom Unlimited point worth 1.25 or 1.5 cents each for award travel, or 1:1 point transfers, with the Chase Trifecta card combo that comes with the best Chase credit cards.

 If you already own another Chase credit card that earns Ultimate Rewards points, you should consider picking up either credit card to earn bonus points on base purchases.
 These points qualify for the travel redemption bonus or 1:1 point transfers if you prefer travel rewards to cash back rewards.

-The Chase Freedom earns up to 5% cash back on the first $1,500 in combined purchases in quarterly bonus categories that you activate.
+The Chase Freedom® earns up to 5% cash back on the first $1,500 in combined purchases in quarterly bonus categories that you activate.
 You must activate these categories to earn.
 There will also be new 5% categories each quarter.
 You’ll earn 1% on all non-bonus categories and all bonus spending above $1,500.

 If you max out the $1,500 quarterly bonus each quarter, that’s an extra $240 every year you earn compared to using a flat-rate rewards card that only earns 1% back on every dollar spent.